 Most typical children naturally love to pretend play and intuitively use their imaginations at a relatively early age.
-We see this in normal development the strongest around 3-6 years of age.
-A child may pick up a toy car and “pretend” it is driving up and down the furniture; he may joyfully make sounds to indicate the car’s speed and motor.
+We see this the strongest in normal development around 3-6 years of age.
+A child may pick up a toy car and “pretend” it is driving up and down the furniture.
+He may joyfully make sounds to indicate the car’s speed and motor.
 As the child becomes more mature and develops relationships in the world, he might race the car and tell us a story about who is in the car, where they are going and other details.
 Children learn about their world through play and then are able to develop healthy imaginations.

 Puppet making is a great activity that combines art and play together!
 There are very simple ways to make puppets that can be executed by artists and novices alike.
 There are even special puppet kits that will allow your child to make a number of different puppets.
 Or you can get more specific and make a specific type of puppet, such as paper bag puppets, sock puppets, finger puppets, stick puppets, foam puppets, or monster puppets, to name a few.

 After the art making, the play can begin.
-At first, some children on the spectrum may not join in but rather observe the play, or just not be paying attention at all.
+At first, some children may not join in but rather observe the play, or just not be paying attention at all.
 This is ok; you may have to play for them instead of with them in the beginning.
 Eventually, they may become curious and try some things with the puppet.
 Even if it doesn’t seem to make sense, follow their lead and go with it.